reclaim-adithya/reclaim-js-app/README.md

 ### Update Provider IDs

-Update the providerIds in `src/app/page.js` on [Line number 30](https://github.com/reclaimprotocol/demo-js-sdk/blob/bc916aa861339c9ad899c81df8ab29d60eac7bc2/src/app/page.js#L30) to the providerIds you received from [Reclaim Developer Portal](https://dev.reclaimprotocol.org/).
+Update the providerIds in `src/app/page.js` on [ine number 30 to the providerIds you received from [Reclaim Developer Portal](https://dev.reclaimprotocol.org/).

 ### Start the development server